lawrennd/snippets/_datasets/includes/osm-ml-dataset-construction.md

 \editme

-\subsection{Feature Extraction Function}

-\notes{Use the code above to write a function, that given a set of coordinates, outputs a feature vector.}
+\write{Use the code above to write a function, that given a set of coordinates, outputs a feature vector.}{15}

 \code{features = [
     ("building", None),